Monarchy of Saint Vincent and the Grenadines

 All executive authority is vested in the monarch, and royal assent is required for the Parliament of Saint Vincent and the Grenadines to enact laws and for letters patent and Orders in Council to have legal effect.
 Most of the powers are exercised by the elected members of parliament, the ministers of the Crown generally drawn from amongst them, and the judges and justices of the peace.
 Other powers vested in the monarch, such as dismissal of a prime minister, are significant but are treated only as reserve powers and as an important security part of the role of the monarchy.

 The history of monarchy in Saint Vincent and the Grenadines has evolved through a succession of French and British sovereigns, into the independent Vincentian sovereigns of today.
 The Crown primarily functions as a guarantor of continuous and stable governance and a nonpartisan safeguard against the abuse of power.
 While some powers are exercisable only by the sovereign, most of the monarch's operational and ceremonial duties are exercised by his representative, the governor-general of Saint Vincent and the Grenadines.

 Origins

 It is thought that Christopher Columbus sighted the island in 1498, giving it the name "Saint Vincent".
-The indigenous Garifuna people, who became known as the "Black Caribs", aggressively prevented European settlement on Saint Vincent.
+The indigenous Kalinago people aggressively prevented European settlement on Saint Vincent.
 Various attempts by the English and Dutch to claim the island proved unsuccessful, and it was the French who were first able to colonise the island in 1719.
 The British captured the island and drove out the French during the Seven Years' War, a claim confirmed by the Treaty of Paris (1763).
 During the Anglo-French War (1778–1783), the French recaptured St Vincent in 1779.
 However, the British regained control under the Treaty of Versailles (1783).
 The islands became part of the British Windward Islands, a British colony, in the late 1700s.